tanv99/CFA-Reserach-Publication-RAG-System-ADS/README.md

 - **Airflow**: Orchestrates the pipeline tasks, automating web scraping, data processing, and loading to ensure the pipeline is consistent and up-to-date.
 - **AWS S3**: Stores PDF files, images, and metadata securely, ensuring easy retrieval and backup of ingested data.
 - **Snowflake**: A cloud database for structured data storage, handling metadata and document details for easy querying.
+- **RAG**: It enhances the system's ability to generate contextually accurate summaries and responses

 ### Architecture diagram ###